Harm Reduction Does not Condone Risky Behavior

 The argument goes something like this: if you provide harm reduction services to drug users, you are condoning that behavior through encouragement.
 Is that truly the case, or is this argument made because of the stigma associated with drug use?

-Like alcohol prohibition, the War on Drugs has egregious and inhumane consequences–mass incarceration, racial injustice, empowered organized criminals, corrupt governments, violence, and assault on the environment–just to name a few.
-One only need to look at the history of drug prohibition to understand its racist beginnings.
-The War on Drugs ignores scientific fact, and addresses drug use as a criminal matter, when, in reality, it is a public health issue.
-Portugal recognized this, and in 2001, decriminalized the use of all drugs.
-What happened next was remarkable–usage decreased substantially and so did overdose deaths.
+Like alcohol prohibition, the War on Drugs has egregious and inhumane consequences, namely mass incarceration, racial injustice, empowered organized criminals, corrupt governments, violence, and assault on the environment.
+One only needs to look at the history of drug prohibition to understand its racist beginnings.
+The War on Drugs ignores scientific fact and addresses drug use as a criminal matter, when in reality it is a public health issue.
+Portugal recognized this, and decriminalized the use of all drugs in 2001.
+What happened next was remarkable: Usage decreased substantially, as did overdose deaths.

 All of this is said to drive home the point: Drug use will always exist, regardless of the laws in place.
 And without proper regulation of the illicit market, those who choose to use drugs face higher risks of death and injury due to adulterated substances.
 This is why harm reduction is vital; it accepts, for better or worse, that licit and illicit drug use is part of the world, and it addresses this fact by working to minimize its harmful effects (and maximize its beneficial ones) rather than simply ignoring or condemning it.
 Providing harm reduction to drug users is not encouraging people to use drugs — it’s meeting people where they’re at, and providing them with the tools and information they need to make healthier and more informed choices about their lives and bodies.